hazraChandrima/vimrc/README.md

-# My useless Vim Configuration
+# My minimal vimrc

+This is a simple and minimial vim configuration that I use often.
-I don't know why the f\*ck did I make this, no ones gonna read this... just like my DMs
+To be honest, I don't know why the f\*ck did I make this.
+No ones gonna read this... just like my DMs.

-Anyways, I'll be switching to NeoVim very soon, just wanted to start with Vim
+Anyways, I'll be switching to NeoVim very soon, so just wanted to start with Vim.

-I make a repo for every shit that I do...like people post every shit of theirs on LinkedIn
+And most importantly, this is for Linux users, cuz anyone using Windows must be happy with their VSCode

-## Some stupid ass features
+## Some stupid features this vimrc offers
 - Gruvbox colorscheme with a dark background
 - ALE for asynchronous linting
 - NERDTree for file navigation
 - Custom status line with Git branch display
 - Useful key mappings for faster editing
 - Python script execution with the F5 key
-- Optimized settings for better editing experience

 ## Installation

 It uses [vim-plug](https://github.com/junegunn/vim-plug) for plugin management.

 ### 1. Install vim-plug
-Run the following command to install vim-plug:

 ```bash
 curl -fLo ~/.vim/autoload/plug.vim --create-dirs \
 https://raw.githubusercontent.com/junegunn/vim-plug/master/plug.vim